 Radio localization requires emerging wireless technologies including new data transmission principles and transceiver technologies.
 Context dependent information services, RF-localization systems for production and logistics, tracking systems for sports applications or guiding of blind people are only some of the numerous application areas.
 The workshop will focus on principles and challenges referring to the realization of such future systems.
-Present wireless local position sensing techniques and emerging solutions, such as relative position sensing between mobile units, position sensing within milliseconds and an accuracy of some centimeters using active transponders, as well as a time difference of arrival (TDOA) approach based on UWB signals and the utilization of UWB-technology for high precision local positioning in reflective environment will be presented.
+Present wireless local position sensing techniques and emerging solutions, such as relative position sensing between mobile units, position sensing within milliseconds and an accuracy of some centimeters using active transponders, as well as a Politécnica de Valencia time difference of arrival (TDOA) approach based on UWB signals and the utilization of UWB-technology for high precision Sponsors: MTT-8, MTT-21 local positioning in reflective environment will be presented.